xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-node-types.md

 Note that the plugin script installs the new node type as "demos/color", and see how that type name maps to the script's location within the ```http://scenejs.org/api/latest/plugins/node``` directory.

-# Using a New Node Type
+# Using a new node type

 Let's assume that we've configured SceneJS to find our plugin (this is the default configuration by the way, so don't bother doing this if you're hotlinking to the SceneJS lib and just want to use the plugins from this repo):